 By following these steps, your video streaming quality should get much better.
 Bear in mind that there’s only so much you can do if you’re connected to a really weak signal.

-Ellie Coverdale is a travel blogger at Essayroo and Ukwritings.
+Ellie Coverdale is a travel blogger.
 She enjoys sharing her lifestyle and technology tips with her readers, and focuses most of her articles on tech developments and how they can improve daily lives.
-In her free time, she is also a teacher at Revieweal.
+In her free time, she is also a teacher.